usdoj/singletablefacets/README.md

 // Output the facet blocks.
 print $facets->getFacets();

-// Output the results as a table.
+// Output the results as an HTML table.
+Pick the database columns you would
+// like displayed as HTML columns, and for each, assign a human-readable header.
 $table_columns = array(
   'title' => 'Title',
   'author' => 'Author',